Zankoku-Okuno/technical-notes/notes/2022-01-26-001-monad-for-errors.md

 # Monad for Errors: general-purpose, contextualized, fatal/nonfatal/warning

+tags: haskell, api-design

 ## Gather

-Step one in reporting errors and warnings is gathering them, along with all information that might alter be relevant for formatting.
+Step one in reporting errors and warnings is gathering them, along with all information that might be relevant for formatting.

 I initially was inspired to add notes to errors as a primitive, but honestly the notes should be part of the `err` type, since